temporenc/temporenc/temporenc.rst

 * Is *temporenc* just a binary ISO 8601 representation?

   Yes and no. ISO 8601 is a very extensive standard that defines many string representations.
-The *temporenc* *type* ``DTSZ`` is conceptually similar to the canonical string format in ISO 8601, but differs in two important ways.
+The *temporenc* *type* ``DTSZ`` is conceptually similar to the canonical string format in ISO 8601, but it differs in an important way: *temporenc* allows any field to be empty, while (some profiles of) ISO 8601 allow only the least significant fields to be left empty.
-  First, *temporenc* allows any field to be empty (instead of only the least significant fields).
-Second, *temporenc* always uses UTC for time zone aware values, so you cannot blindly translate one into the other without date arithmetic.

 * Why does *temporenc* use so many variable-sized components?